influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withMaintenanceTimeWindowsMixin(maintenanceTimeWindows)
 ```

-A list of time windows for maintenance tasks (that is, certificates renewal).
-Each time window is defined by a cron expression.
+"A list of time windows for maintenance tasks (that is, certificates renewal).
+Each time window is defined by a cron expression."

 **Note:** This function appends passed data to existing values

 ## obj spec.clientsCa

-Configuration of the clients certificate authority.
+"Configuration of the clients certificate authority."

 ### fn spec.clientsCa.withCertificateExpirationPolicy